vedantmalkar/linear-classifiers-for-cifar10/README.md

 ### SVM Classifier (Hinge loss):
-Hinge loss computes the difference between each incorrect class score and the correct class score plus the margin, if this value is positive the margin is added to the loss other wise nothing is added.
+Hinge loss computes the difference between each incorrect class score and the correct class score plus the margin, if this value is positive the margin is added to the loss other wise nothing is added

 <p align="center">
   <img src="media/SVM_loss.png" alt="SVM Loss" width="300"/>